 As the seventh most populous country in the world, Nigeria is also rapidly expanding its infrastructure and witnessing foreign and domestic investment from major players in the engineering and construction industry as well as the telecommunications sector.
 The financial services segment also continues to expand in Nigeria as international banks and investors look to capitalise on the expansion of the West African market.

 Nigeria’s tax compliance rate is significantly low compared to other countries, especially given the weak revenue administration capacity to deal with evasion and lack of data mainly around the informal sector.
-The present administration is currently pursuing tax reforms that are geared towards achieving a business friendly environment and simplified tax administration.
-The Federal Government of Nigeria established the Presidential Enabling Business Environment Council (PEBEC), which was constituted by the President in August 2016, to address issues associated with the ease of doing business in Nigeria.
+The present administration is currently pursuing tax reforms that are geared towards achieving a business-friendly environment and simplified tax administration.
+The Federal Government of Nigeria established the Presidential Enabling Business Environment Council (PEBEC) to address issues associated with the ease of doing business in Nigeria.
 As part of its commitment to achieving its objective of creating a conducive business environment in Nigeria, some of its initiatives with regards to paying taxes include:

 - Automatic registration for taxes upon incorporation.